eunomia-bpf/bpf-developer-tutorial/src/2-kprobe-unlink/README_en.md

 5. kprobes avoids calling the callback function of another probe point again when processing the probe point function.
 For example, if a probe point is registered on the `printk()` function and the callback function may call `printk()` again, the callback for the `printk` probe point will not be triggered again.
 Only the `nmissed` field in the `kprobe` structure will be incremented.
 6. mutex locks and dynamic memory allocation are not used in the registration and removal process of kprobes.

-format: markdown7.
-During the execution of kprobes callback functions, kernel preemption is disabled, and it may also be executed with interrupts disabled, which depends on the CPU architecture.
+7. During the execution of kprobes callback functions, kernel preemption is disabled, and it may also be executed with interrupts disabled, which depends on the CPU architecture.
 Therefore, regardless of the situation, do not call functions that will give up the CPU in the callback function (such as semaphore, mutex lock, etc.);
 8. kretprobe is implemented by replacing the return address with the pre-defined trampoline address, so stack backtraces and gcc inline function `__builtin_return_address()` will return the address of the trampoline instead of the actual return address of the probed function;
 9. If the number of function calls and return calls of a function are unequal, registering kretprobe on such a function may not achieve the expected effect, for example, the `do_exit()` function will have problems, while the `do_execve()` function and `do_fork()` function will not;
 10. When entering and exiting a function, if the CPU is running on a stack that does not belong to the current task, registering kretprobe on that function may have unpredictable consequences.
 Therefore, kprobes does not support registering kretprobe for the `__switch_to()` function under the X86_64 architecture and will directly return `-EINVAL`.